bioinfologics/sdg_examples/datasets/datasets.md

 # SDG example datasets

-Al along the different examples presented on this pages, several datasets are being used.
-Since the same datasets are used on all pages, we describe them all on this single place.
+This is a list of all the datasets used on the examples.

-# *E. coli* paired-end and PacBio
+## *E. coli* paired-end and PacBio

 This dataset, available can be downloaded on [https://opendata.earlham.ac.uk](https://opendata.earlham.ac.uk).

+## PseudoSeq.jl trio dataset

+This dataset represents a simple simulation of a trio sequencing experiment.